Tridu Songtsen

-Tridu Songtsen, Tridu Songtsen or Dusong Mangban, (b.668 – 704d.; r.
-676–704 CE) was the 36th king of Tibet and reigned during the Tibetan Empire period.
+Tridu Songtsen (668 – 704), also known as Dusong Mangban, was the 36th King (Tsenpo) of Tibet from 676 until his death in 704.

 Ascent to throne

-'Dus-rong ascended the Tibetan throne after the death of his father, Mangsong Mangtsen, in 676.
-The Old Book of Tang says that 'Dus-srong was eight years old in 679—nine years old by Western reckoning.
+Dusong ascended the Tibetan throne after the death of his father, Mangsong Mangtsen, in 676.
+The Old Book of Tang says that Dusong was eight years old in 679—nine years old by Western reckoning.
 He was, therefore, presumably born in 670 and was six or seven years old when he began his reign.
 Due to his youth, he was enthroned with the minister Gar Tongtsen's second son, Khri 'bring, to act as regent.

 Political and military activities

 In 676 the Tibetans made raids on Shanzhou, Guozhou, Hezhou (now Linxia), Diezhou, Migong and Danling in Gansu.
 The Chinese counterattacked, defeating the Tibetans at Longzhi.
 The Chinese army led by Li Jingxuan were soundly defeated near Qinghai Lake, however, and by the end of 677 Tibet controlled the whole of the Tarim Basin and the mountainous regions to the southwest.